Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Discussion

 Statistical methods based on aggregated data are promising techniques to enable joint analysis of data under data protection constraints without pooling.
-We proposed a regularized multivariable regression approach for building prediction signatures using automatic variable selection based on summary-statistics, namely univariable effect estimates and pairwise covariances.
+We proposed a regularized multivariable regression approach for building prediction signatures using automatic variable selection based on summary statistics, namely univariable effect estimates and pairwise covariances.
 In consortia with less than ten participating sites, we can identify effect bearing covariates to a comparable extent as when pooling individual-level data.
-In large consortia, we expect only a small performance loss.
+In large consortia, we would expect only a small performance loss.
 Additionally, we proposed a heuristic variant that can effectively reduce the number and size of data calls to enable a manual data release at participating data sites.
-Thus, we think (heuristic) distributed boosting is a valuable approach to support joint analysis of several data sources under data protection constraints.
+Thus, we consider (heuristic) distributed boosting to be a valuable approach to support joint analysis of several data sources under data protection constraints.
+Importantly, our multivariable regression approach will foster and accelerate the discovery of new cancer biomarkers by facilitating the cross-institutional analysis of patient cohorts without limitations imposed by patient data or intellectual property requirements, thereby improving future cancer therapy and care.
+Other existing statistical and machine learning approaches should be evaluated for similar potential to re-formulate the underlying mathematical basis in such a way that non-disclosive aggregated data are sufficient to ensure data protection.